VesperAkshay/qr-code-generator/.github/ISSUE_TEMPLATE/documentation_update.md

 ---
-name: Documentation Update
+name: "📖 Documentation Update"
-about: Suggest improvements or corrections to the documentation.
+about: Suggest an improvement or correction to the documentation
-title: "[DOCS] "
+title: "[Docs]: [Section to update]"
 labels: documentation
-assignees: ""
+assignees: ''
 ---

-**Section of documentation:**
+**Current Section**
-Specify the document or section that needs an update.
+What is currently stated or missing.

-**Description of the update:**
+**Proposed Change**
-Briefly describe what changes need to be made.
+The updated content you propose.

-**Reason for update:**
+**Rationale**
-Why does this update improve the documentation?
+Explain why this change is needed or valuable.

-**Additional notes:**
+**Additional Information**
-Any other relevant details.
+Any other relevant context or resources.